codsen/codsen/packages/json-comb-core/README.md

 ## `sortAllObjects()`

-This method sorts objects (no matter how deeply-nested) and it will sort objects within arrays within objects and so on.
-For example, you can input an array which has some plain objects within and those objects will be sorted.
+This method sorts objects (no matter how deeply-nested), and it will sort objects within arrays within objects and so on.
+For example, you can input an array which has some plain objects within, and those objects will be sorted.

-This method does not mutate the input and is fine if you pass _any_ JS type (`array`, `string`, `null` etc).
+This method does not mutate the input and is fine if you pass _any_ JS type (`array`, `string`, `null` etc.).

 **[⬆ &nbsp;back to top](#)**